Aurangzeb: Mughal–Maratha Wars

 In 1659, Aurangzeb sent his trusted general and maternal uncle Shaista Khan, the Wali in Golconda to recover forts lost to the Maratha rebels.
 Shaista Khan drove into Maratha territory and took up residence in Pune.
 But in a daring raid on the governor's palace in Pune during a midnight wedding celebration, led by Shivaji himself, the Marathas killed Shaista Khan's son and Shivaji maimed Shaista Khan by cutting off three fingers of his hand.
 Shaista Khan, however, survived and was re-appointed the administrator of Bengal going on to become a key commander in the war against the Ahoms.

 Aurangzeb next sent general Raja Jai Singh to vanquish the Marathas.
 Jai Singh besieged the fort of Purandar and fought off all attempts to relieve it.
 Foreseeing defeat, Shivaji agreed to terms.
 Jai Singh persuaded Shivaji to visit Aurangzeb at Agra, giving him a personal guarantee of safety.
 Their meeting at the Mughal court did not go well, however.
 Shivaji felt slighted at the way he was received, and insulted Aurangzeb by refusing imperial service.
 For this affront he was detained, but managed to effect a daring escape.

-Shivaji returned to the Deccan, and crowned himself Chhatrapati or the ruler of the Maratha Kingdom in 1674.
-Shivaji expanded Maratha control throughout the Deccan until his death in 1680.
-Shivaji was succeeded by his son, Sambhaji.
-Militarily and politically, Mughal efforts to control the Deccan continued to fail.
+After Shivaji's escape, hostilities with the Mughals ebbed.
+He wrote a letter in April 1667 offering his submission again, along with the induction of his son into imperial service.

+Aurangzeb ignored this letter, forcing Shivaji to enlist the help of Jaswant Singh of Marwar to communicate with the emperor.
+After Muazzam and Jaswant Singh recommended Shivaji to Aurangzeb, his submission was accepted and he was conferred the title of “Raja".
+Although Aurangzeb did not restore his right over the forts.

+Sambhaji was also restored as a Mughal mansabdar with 5,000 horses.
+At that time Shivaji sent Sambhaji and General Prataprao Gujar, to serve with Prince Mu'azzam, the Mughal viceroy in Aurangabad.
+Sambhaji was also granted territory in Berar for revenue collection.
+Aurangzeb also permitted Shivaji to attack Bijapur, ruled by the decaying Adil Shahi dynasty; the weakened Sultan Ali Adil Shah II sued for peace and granted the rights of sardeshmukhi and chauthai to Shivaji.

-On the other hand, Aurangzeb's third son Akbar left the Mughal court along with a few Muslim Mansabdar supporters and joined Muslim rebels in the Deccan.
+Aurangzeb's third son Akbar left the Mughal court along with a few Muslim Mansabdar supporters and joined Muslim rebels in the Deccan.
 Aurangzeb in response moved his court to Aurangabad and took over command of the Deccan campaign.
 The rebels were defeated and Akbar fled south to seek refuge with Sambhaji, Shivaji's successor.
 More battles ensued, and Akbar fled to Persia and never returned.